pretix/pretix-docs/docs/guides/integrations/hubspot.md

 Navigate to navigate to :navpath:Your Event → :fa3-wrench: Settings → HubSpot: and edit one of your mappings.
 If a warning symbol :fa3-warning: appears in one of the lines, then that line is causing issues due to incompatible data types.

+Check the corresponding entry in the HubSpot backend for mistakes.
+It is possible that pretix exported the data successfully despite the warning displayed here.

 Change the "pretix Field" and "HubSpot Field" to a compatible pair of entries.
 Pair pretix fields of the type `Text (one line)` with HubSpot fields of the type `string`.
-Pair pretix fields of the type `Number` with HubSpot fields of the type `number`.
+Pair pretix fields of the type `Number` with HubSpot fields of the type `number` or `string`.
 Pair pretix fields of the type `Choose one from a list` with HubSpot fields of the type `enumeration`.
 Pair pretix fields of the type `Date and Time` with HubSpot fields of the type `datetime`.
 Click the :btn:Save: button to confirm.

 Repeat this process for every mapping in your configuration.
 Confirm that no warnings pop up in any of the mappings.

+If you experience errors, but no warning symbols appear on the mappings pages, check the order logs.
+Navigate to one of the "Sync problems" pages as described in [Checking for errors](hubspot.md#checking-for-errors).
+Click one of the orders causing an error.
+The "Order history" box on the right side will display "Error while transferring data to HubSpot" and an error message which may be helpful for identifying the problem.